 Avoid Heavily Damaged Containers

-Containers can be brittle from sitting outside in the sun all season, but for most potted herbs, you are buying a new plant in a new pot.
-If your pot is cracked or straining at the seams, losing its bottom or broken along the top edge, it has either seen tremendous wear, age or the herb inside is busting out from being overgrown.
+Containers can get brittle from sitting outside in the sun all season, but for most potted herbs, you are buying a new plant in a new pot.
+If the pot is cracked or straining at the seams, losing its bottom or broken along the top edge, it has either seen tremendous wear, age or the herb inside is busting out from being overgrown.
 Do not buy these potted herbs.
 They may never recover from confinement and will either die or continue to choke themselves out when their roots continue to bunch up and try to grow — even after transplanting.

 Beware of Overgrowth of Large Weeds

 Weeds happen.
 Seeing the tiny growth of unknown green in the bottom of a potted herb is natural and normal.
-What you are to avoid, is a hefty overgrowth of weeds.
+What you want to avoid, is a hefty overgrowth of weeds.
 When the weeds are overtaking the actual herb, they have been left or ignored for too long.

 Our youngest children have the task of plucking these weeds out of the pots on a weekly basis.
 The weeds seem to arrive out of nowhere and it's a fun chore that even the 2-year-old can manage.
 There is no reason that a garden center or nursery should have plants that are fighting for space with weeds.

 Avoid Buying If Thick Roots Are Visible